Holiday inspiration currently loading...

 Your lodging on Rathlin Island is a recently refurbished 18th-century Georgian manor house, in a superb location overlooking Church Bay.

 Today is yours at leisure to explore the remainder of this wonderful island.
-Rathlin is home to many tales of myth and mystery, and on a clear day you can see as far as the island of Islay and the Mull of Kintyre on the UK mainland.
-Fewer than 100 people call the island home, but each of them will greet you with open arms.
+Rathlin is home to many tales of myth and mystery and on a clear day you can see as far as the island of Islay and the Mull of Kintyre on the UK mainland.
 We will provide recommendations of walks and landmarks to ensure you make the most of your free time.

 This morning you bid a fond farewell to the tranquillity of island life in order to embrace the quicker pace of Northern Ireland’s capital city.
 After taking the ferry back to Ballycastle, your private driver will take you to your next base in the heart of Belfast, where the rest of the day is yours to spend as you wish.

-Your hotel for the next two nights is a locally-owned guest house close to the University area, and a mere 10-minute walk from the city centre.
-This AA four-star rated accommodation comes highly recommended, and is a comfortable base from which to enjoy the city.
+Your hotel for the next two nights is a locally owned AA four-star rated guest house close to the University area and a mere 10 minute walk from the city centre.
 Rooms are adorned with fine fabrics, earthly toned soft furnishings, and sumptuous King Koil beds.
-There is a light and airy breakfast room and, within a few minutes’ walk, a host of restaurants and bars to suit all tastes and budgets; as they say, “in Belfast the craic is never far away”.

 Today will be an extravaganza of sightseeing, allowing you to acquire a keen understanding of the varied culture and history of Belfast.